mathigon/textbooks/polygons-and-polyhedra/content.md

 :::

 ---
+> id: quadrilaterals-venn

 Quadrilaterals can fall into multiple of these categories.
-We can visualise the hierarchy of different types of quadrilaterals as a Venn diagram:
+We can visualise the hierarchy of different types of quadrilaterals as a [Venn diagram](gloss:venn):

     figure: include svg/venn.svg